CosmosDB/labs/dotnet/labs/03-querying_in_azure_cosmosdb.md

 ## System functions

 Azure Cosmos DB supports a number of built-in functions for common operations.
 They cover mathematical functions like ABS, FLOOR and ROUND and type checking functions like IS_ARRAY, IS_BOOL and IS_DEFINED.
-To find a full list of supported built-in functions, head over to our query [page](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-query-system-functions).
+[Learn more about supported system functions](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-query-system-functions).

 Run the query below to see example use of some system functions